A characterization of pseudo-Anosov mapping classes via tropical cluster transformations

 \section{Topological and algebraic entropies}

-In this section, we compare the topological entropy of a pA mapping class and the algebraic entropies of the cluster transformaionts it induces.
-First of all, let us recall the definitions and fundamental resurlts regarding these notions of entropies.
+In this section, we compare the topological entropy of a mapping class and the algebraic entropies of its natural actions on certain cluster varieties.
+First of all, let us recall definitions and fundamental results on these notions of entropies.